7 undeniable benefits of implementing telemedicine for your practice or hospital

 A large percentage of the population is still in need of care, whether it’s to address chronic conditions, urgent non-COVID-19-related health issues, or even routine follow-ups.
 Those who have to cancel an elective procedure may still want to continue engaging with their physician with frequent check-ins.
 Telemedicine enables medical professionals to continue delivering care, reduce patient anxiety, and even make efforts in retaining the loyalty of patients during this time.

-3. It can boost your overall star ratings.
+3. Boost your overall star ratings.

 Today, all demographics are truly “connected” and feel at ease communicating virtually — including with their healthcare providers.
 67% of patients say that telemedicine improves their satisfaction with medical care, and 79% report that scheduling a telemedicine follow-up visit is more convenient than arranging an in-person appointment.
 In fact, patients are so on board with telemedicine, one in five would even pay more for the ability to have a virtual consultation, according to Accenture.
 Furthermore, 74% of millennials — who will soon make up the entirety of the patient or caregiver population — prefer the convenience of telehealth over in-person visits.
 By engaging millennials through telemedicine today, you may be gaining a patient for life.